vortex-digital/laravel-simple-auth-installer/README.md

 # Laravel Simple Auth Installer

-Simple authentication like it was before Jetstream and Fortify, and automatically works with the latest laravel releases 🔥
+Simple authentication scaffolding like it was before Jetstream and Fortify, and automatically works with the latest laravel releases 🔥

 ## Documentation